justanotherdot/justanotherdot/site/posts/stdout_is_forever.md

 ---

 Debuggers are worth their weight in gold but stdout is the diamond in the rough.
-Things like REPLs, automatic tracing, stacktraces, etc. all can help pinpoint particular problems, but they all wind up being about two things: poking and prodding.
+Many things such as REPLs can help pinpoint problems, such as automatic tracing, stacktraces, and so on.
+However, they all wind up being about two things: **poking** and **prodding**.

 ## A useful macro or two